craigmckeachie/react-course/concepts/07-Events.md

 4. Refresh the page in your browser
 5. Click the button
-6. You should see `clicked` being logged to the console again
+6. You should see `clicked` being logged to the console again.

 ## Binding (the Event Handler)